Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes

 \section{Conclusion}

-We have shown that reformulating the adiabatic gap in the light of the critical value curves of the numerical range of the matrix made up with the initial and terminal Hamiltonians provides the gap with its new interpretation as the distance between the boundary of the numerical range and its first excited critical value curve.
-The near coalescence of the two critical value curves provides a ``magnifying lense" on the anti-crossing phenomenon difficult to visualize on the classical energy level plots.
+We have shown that reformulating the adiabatic gap in the light of the critical value curves of the numerical range of the matrix made up with the initial and terminal Hamiltonians gives the gap a novel interpretation: the distance between the boundary of the numerical range, $\gamma_1$, and its first excited critical value curve, $\gamma_2$.
+The near coalescence of the two critical value curves, especially around a swallow tail, provides a ``magnifying lens" on the subtle details of the anti-crossing phenomenon difficult to visualize on the classical energy level plots.

+The visual display of the $\gamma_1$, $\gamma_2$ critical value curves supplements, even overpasses in visual acuity, the morphology of the classical eigenenergy $\lambda_1$, $\lambda_2$ plots.
+On the latter, subtle details related to the existence and positioning of the inflection points are easy to miss with possible confusion between mild and steep gaps, whereas on the $\gamma_1$, $\gamma_2$ curves the difference is striking---(super)steep gaps are flagged by swallow tails, in a number anticipated by the number of pairs of ``nearby" roots of topological invariant $\lambda_2+\lambda_2''$.

-A first practical consequence is in the case of the Grover search, where the gap is usually computed around an unstable critical value curve that breaks up into several stable singularities under an arbitrarily small perturbation, with the unfortunate consequence that the gap changes abruptly.
+Beyond visualization, a first practical consequence is in the case of the Grover search, where the gap is usually computed around an unstable critical value curve that breaks up into several stable singularities under an arbitrarily small perturbation, with the unfortunate consequence that the gap changes abruptly and for the worst.
 It is anticipated that such phenomena will happen in case of highly degenerate ground state~\cite{Itay}, where an arbitrarily small perturbation will break it into many nondegenerate states near the ground level.